aous-al-salek/crypto/README.md

 # Crypto
 Performance comparison between CBC-DES, CBC-TDES, CBC-AES128, CBC-AES192, and CBC-AES256.
 Performance is measured in Python 3.9.2 and the encryption algorithms are implemented in PyCryptodome 3.15.0.
-The results are given in microseconds as an average of 1000000 run using 1000 different keys.
+The results are given in microseconds as an average of 1000000 runs using 1000 different keys.
 The test was performed on a Raspberry Pi 4 Model B with 8GB of RAM and a SanDisk Ultra 32GB microSDHC card.
-The Raspberry Pi 4 Model B was powered using an Raspberry Pi Official USB-C Power Supply rated at 5.1V / 3.0A DC output.
+The Raspberry Pi 4 Model B was powered using a Raspberry Pi Official USB-C Power Supply rated at 5.1V / 3.0A DC output.
 The Raspberry Pi OS 11 Desktop 32-bit operating system was used (built on Debian 11 bullseye) with kernel version 5.15 and released on 2022-09-06.
 The Raspberry Pi ran EEPROM version 2022-04-26.

+On 2023-05-05 a performance benchmark of Ascon-128, Ascon-128a, and Ascon-80pq was added to the results and the code.
+The same methodology was utilized.
+An important difference is that the implementation Ascon used for the comparison is [pyascon](https://github.com/meichlseder/pyascon).
+This difference may be the explanation for why the results of the Ascon cipher are not as optimal as the other ciphers despite the Ascon cipher being lightweight.
+This will certainly change in the near future as implementations of the relatively new algorithm mature over time.
+Please understand that the results of the Ascon cipher are certainly not representative of what the final standard will offer.
+As of 2023-05-05, NIST has only selected the algorithm for standardization, meaning that no standard has been published yet [Learn more](https://csrc.nist.gov/News/2023/lightweight-cryptography-nist-selects-ascon).

 ## Results of encrypting "Cryptology is awesome!"
 <table>